 The cloud of smoke around Justin was white and fluffy and as satisfied as the curl of cat’s tail.

-Edgar put his laptop on the table with his cocoa and sat back.
+Edgar put his laptop to the side and sat back.
 Despite his rising blush, he smiled again.
 Justin didn’t appear to be in any hurry to leave.
 He put his arms behind his head—once again without dislodging a single book at the back of the couch—and let out a breath as he got comfortable.
 He smelled like someone finally getting home after a long day.

 Edgar paused.
 “Are you exhausted from school already?
 If you aren’t well you shouldn’t have driven up here for the weekend—oh.”
 He glanced away, but the only thing to look at that wasn’t Justin watching him with intensely dark eyes was his clasped hands in his lap.
 Edgar considered the shimmering hint of emerald scales on the backs of his hands and then, much too late, noticed that he was wearing the black flannel pajamas he tended to wear when he was alone.
 He tried to smile anyway, light and friendly, but his voice wobbled.
 “Are your parents hoping to introduce you to someone?”